Want to take your scroll saw the game to the next level by adding some metal pieces to your project – or even doing an entire project out of metal?

 It’s worth the extra trip to the store, or the extra wait time for delivery to get a better blade, like the one below:

-These blades are especially suited for cutting metal, since they usually are similar to a Skip Tooth setup, but are also made of of especially hardened metal so there’s less wear and overall better performance.
+These blades are especially suited for cutting metal, since they usually are similar to a Skip Tooth setup, but are also made of specially hardened metal so there are less wear and overall better performance.